-A common misconception is that your workouts must constantly be changing in order to see results.
+A common misconception is that your workouts must constantly change to see results.
 While the body does adapt to certain exercises, sets, and reps, you’ll also see a tremendous jump in progress through a consistent program.
 Changing up your routine too frequently will thwart all potential gains in strength and size.
 Give your body a chance to adapt to a particular exercise before switching your workout altogether.

 Most trainees should stick with a workout for 4-6 weeks before changing up exercises.
 During this time period, you should still use the concepts of progressive overload to your advantage.
-Increase the weight on the bar if it becomes to easy or look at including different progressions like speed, tempo, or complexity.
+Increase the weight on the bar if it becomes too easy, or look to include different progressions like speed, tempo, or complexity.

-Rule #3.
-Always use a slow tempo when lifting.
+Rule No.3: Always use a slow tempo when lifting

 While it’s true that time under tension (how long the muscle is under strain) is a primary consideration in building size, your program should incorporate faster, more explosive exercises as well.
 Power exercises like medicine ball slams and box jumps increase muscular recruitment.
-That translates to more strength and more size when you go back to traditional strength builders.
-Include power exercises into the beginning of your routine for 3-4 weeks to reap the benefits.
+That translates to more strength and more size when you go back to traditional strength-builders.
+Include power exercises in the beginning of your routine for 3-4 weeks to reap the benefits.

-Change up your routine by limiting range of motion on a few select exercises during the week.
+Change up your routine by limiting range-of-motion on a few select exercises during the week.
 For instance, instead of deadlifting from the floor, slide a few more pounds on the bar and perform it from a rack position.
 The increased weight will challenge your grip and core strength while still building your glutes and hamstrings.
-Similarly, floor presses (a bench press performed lying on the floor to limit depth) is a great variation for building explosive power at the lockout portion of a traditional bench press.
-Experiment with partial ranges of motion for 3-4 weeks before transitioning back to full depth.
+Similarly, floor presses (a bench press performed lying on the floor to limit depth) are a great variation for building explosive power at the lockout portion of a traditional bench press.
+Experiment with partial ranges-of-motion for 3-4 weeks before transitioning back to full depth.

-Rule #5.
-Avoid any and all forms of cardio
+Rule No.5: Avoid any and all forms of cardio

 Most guys looking to pack on some extra pounds of muscle think cardio is the archenemy to bigger biceps and an impressive physique.
 Sure, certain types of cardio can stall gains and promote muscle breakdown, but the right type of work can spur growth and prevent excessive fat gain while downing all those calories.